Literature: A Feast for Crows

-Fawlty Towers Plot: Cersei's scheming against Margaery relies on Osmund Kettleblack falsely confessing to the High Septon that he has slept with the young queen.
+- Fawlty Towers Plot: Cersei's scheming against Margaery relies on Osney Kettleblack falsely confessing to the High Septon that he has slept with the young queen.
 She also has Qyburn torture the Blue Bard, a young musician who plays for Margaery and her company, so he will testify that he also took the queen to bed, while Pycelle admits to having supplied Margaery with Moon Tea.
-This all backfires on Cersei when the Faith (newly armed by Cersei herself) tortures Osmund because the High Septon found his lack of guilt during the confession suspect.
-Osmund admits he "fucked the queen", said queen being Cersei.
+This all backfires on Cersei when the Faith (newly armed by Cersei herself) tortures Osney because the High Septon found his lack of guilt during the confession suspect.
+Osney admits he "fucked the queen", said queen being Cersei.

-Foreign Money Is Proof of Guilt: Qyburn finds a gold coin from the Kingdom of the Reach from before Aegon's Conquest in the bedchamber of Rugen, the undergaoler who released Tyrion.
+- Foreign Money Is Proof of Guilt: Qyburn finds a gold coin from the Kingdom of the Reach from before Aegon's Conquest in the bedchamber of Rugen, the undergaoler who released Tyrion.
 (Note that Rugen was actually Varys in disguise.)
-The obvious implicationnote and it's later confirmed that the Tyrells have been using such coins around King's Landing is that the Tyrells used Reach gold to bribe Rugen into releasing Tyrion, which further fuels Cersei's paranoia.
+The obvious implicationnote is that the Tyrells used Reach gold to bribe Rugen into releasing Tyrion, which further fuels Cersei's paranoia.
 Of course, using a rare, ancient and region-specific currency for your criminal operations, as opposed to the more common and completely untraceable unified currency of the modern day, is nothing short of idiotic, which will cause the reader to suspect the veracity of this evidence.
 This thought never occurs to Cersei, however.

 "I am the only child the gods let him keep.
 The freakish one, the one not fit to be son or daughter".